DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2019-03-05-postcodes.md

 date: 2019-03-05
 ---

-We haven’t been validating postcodes in our contact addresses.
+We have not been validating postcodes in our contact addresses.
 This raises a few issues:

 - the UCAS API requires postcodes to be a certain length
 - our geocoding of the address will not be accurate